MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/get-help-with-domains/dns-basics.md

 As you read above, DNS essentially directs traffic around the Internet, mapping friendly domain names to those hard-to-remember IP addresses.
 One DNS record, called the MX record, is specifically for sending email to the right host.

 DNS records are like a database of information about your domain.
 The records and their values are kept in something called a zone file, which includes a list of each record for your domain and what its value is.
 Domain registrars and other DNS hosting companies provide a UI on their websites so you can edit the records in your domain's zone file.
-And that's where you update the MX record for your domain, to send email messages to Office 365.
+And that's where you update the MX record for your domain, to send email messages to Microsoft 365.

- *When you change your email to Office 365, by updating your domain's MX record in the next step, ALL email sent to that domain will start coming to Office 365.*  If other people use your domain for email, you must set up Office 365 mailboxes for each of those people.
+ *When you change your email to Microsoft 365, by updating your domain's MX record in the next step, ALL email sent to that domain will start coming to Microsoft 365.*  If other people use your domain for email, you must set up Microsoft 365 mailboxes for each of those people.

 Sound complicated?
-Well, it can be, but we walk you through each step in the Office 365 domain setup.
+Well, it can be, but we walk you through each step in the Microsoft domain setup.

 ### <a name="dns-tells-the-internet-where-to-look-for-websites-too"></a>Über das DNS erfährt das Internet auch, wo nach Websites gesucht werden soll